‘Teen Wolf’ Season 6B Spoilers: New Alpha Liam Struggles Without Scott, Stiles

 A photo posted by Teen Wolf (@teenwolf) on

-Majority of the episodes of Teen Wolf Season 6B is still, however, set in Beacon Hills.
+The majority of episodes of Teen Wolf Season 6B are still, however, set in Beacon Hills.
 The showrunner hinted that the pack would run into another supernatural villain, which would keep Scott and the rest of the gang in Beacon Hills longer than they have expected.
 Even though Liam (Dylan Sprayberry) is now the new Alpha, or at least Alpha in training, Scott still felt the need to look after the pack.

 “One of Scott’s greatest fears is that he will never be able to leave Beacon Hills as sort of a protector of the supernatural and can he go off and have a life of his own?
 So we’re going to explore some of that,” Davis said.